pcuenca/pcuenca.github.io/coreml-stable-diffusion.md

     --seed 43
 ```

 There's also a Swift CLI that is similar to the Python one.
-In this case, you need to point it to the location where the compiled `Resources` are, and it's not necessary to indicate what the original model version was:
+In this case, you need to point it to the location where the compiled `Resources` are, and it's not necessary to indicate what the original model version was.
+In this example we'll test the `ORIGINAL` variant:

 ```
 swift run StableDiffusionSample \
     "a photo of an astronaut riding a horse on mars" \
-    --resource-path models/openjourney-6-bit/split_einsum_v2/Resources \
+    --resource-path models/openjourney-6-bit/original/Resources \
-    --compute-units cpuAndNeuralEngine \
+    --compute-units cpuAndGPU \
-    --output-path output/swift \
+    --output-path . \
     --seed 43
 ```